Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Experiment

 In contrast, our method consistently produces clean and physically realistic reconstructions, as demonstrated in Figures \ref{fig:stream_low} and \ref{fig:stream_high}, which show reconstructed streamlines from low- and high-noise images, respectively.
-This improvement is primarily attributed to the incorporation of physical constraints via the Navier–Stokes equations and the robust optimization enabled by the differentiable PINN model.
-By enforcing consistency with the governing physics of fluid flow, our differentiable approach effectively suppresses noise while preserving essential flow features embedded in noisy measurements.
+This improvement is primarily attributed to the incorporation of physical constraints via the Navier–Stokes equations and the robust optimization enabled by the differentiable PINN model, as well as the coupled domain evolution during the process.
+By enforcing consistency with the governing physics of fluid flow and the domain, our differentiable approach effectively suppresses noise while preserving essential flow features embedded in noisy measurements.

 Regarding flow region segmentation, intensity-based methods, such as geodesic active contours, often result in inaccurate boundary detection, particularly near vessel walls, where velocity naturally decreases.
 This misidentification leads to segmentations that deviate from the true physiological flow region.